3 Tips to Measure & Compare Dental Network Size

 What’s the Difference: Licenses vs. Locations vs. Access Points

-Unique licenses refers to the total number of individual dental licenses.
+Unique licenses refer to the total number of individual dental licenses.
 Every dentist is assigned a unique license number and the dentist’s unique license is not impacted by the number of offices in which a dentist works.
 This indicator represents individual dentists and is the most accurate indicator of network size.

-Unique provider locations is a helpful but secondary indicator of network size.
-Dentists who practice in multiple locations bring their expertise to a broader geographic area, but with limited availability at each location.
+Unique provider locations are a helpful but secondary indicator of network size.
+Dentists who practice in multiple locations bring their expertise to a broader geographic area but with limited availability at each location.
 This indicator allows a dentist to be counted multiple times (once for each practice they work at).
 Since the dentist splits time between those practices, it is not the best representation of access and network size.

 Access points, perhaps the most confusing indicator of network size, are arrived at by multiplying the number of unique dentists by the locations in which they practice.
 For example, 4 dentists practicing in 5 office locations equals 20 access points.
 These “access points” are not necessarily indicative of practical access as an enrollee could still only see one unique dentist at one office location at one point in time.